playcanvas/developer.playcanvas.com/content/en/user-manual/dashboard/header.md

 The Dashboard Header provides various buttons to quickly perform common actions for a project.

-By clicking on the EDITOR button you can open up the PlayCanvas Designer and also manage your packs.
+By clicking on the EDITOR button you can open up the PlayCanvas Editor and also manage your packs.

 ![Editor][2]